CrossOmics/Lotus/docs/getting_started.rst

 **Key Points:**

-* **Core analysis is optional** - It can be performed before clustering to identify stable cell populations, but clustering works without it
-* **Clustering methods can be switched** between cplearn (default), Leiden, and Louvain by changing the ``method`` parameter
-* **All methods are compatible** - cluster labels from any method can be used with subsequent visualization and DEG analysis functions
-* **The pipeline is flexible** - you can use scanpy methods (Leiden/Louvain) or Lotus cplearn methods, and switch between them as needed
+Core analysis is optional.
+It can be performed before clustering to identify stable cell populations, but clustering works without it.
+Clustering methods can be switched between cplearn (default), Leiden, and Louvain by changing the ``method`` parameter.
+All methods are compatible, meaning cluster labels from any method can be used with subsequent visualization and DEG analysis functions.
+The pipeline is flexible, allowing you to use scanpy methods (Leiden/Louvain) or Lotus cplearn methods, and switch between them as needed.

 First, import the necessary modules: